steqeq/0000/docs/how-to/fine-tuning-llms/model-acceleration-libraries.rst

    :alt: GEMM and TunableOp
    :align: center

-Learn more about tuning with TunableOp in
+Learn more about optimizing kernels with TunableOp in :ref:`Optimizing Triton kernels <fine-tuning-llms-triton-tunableop>`.
-:ref:`Triton kernel performance optimization <fine-tuning-llms-triton-tunableop>`.